Prices and image use policy:

 shown range from $200 (the smallest sizes and largest editions) to $7000

-I have some open edition prints that are very affordable and range from $45–300.
+I have some signed open edition prints that are very affordable and range from $45–300.

 The Animal Card packs "Shelter Babies and Former Street Kids" are $15 each for a pack of 9 and all proceeds are going to animal rescue.